As seen in:

 That first example shows how to put warehouse duties on a resume.
 Stick them in your bullet points and tie them straight into the job description.

-It works whether you're writing a warehouse associate resume or a warehouse manager resume.
+It works whether you're writing a warehouse worker resume or a warehouse manager resume.
 The only difference is the details.

 Experience: Two Entry-Level Warehouse Resume Examples